+In early March 2018, you can use the dazzling planet Venus, the sky’s third-brightest celestial object after the sun and moon, to find Mercury, the solar system’s innermost planet.
 Do you have binoculars?
-They’ll come in handy, as Venus and Mercury are only a little more than one degree apart for the next several days.
-(One degree is about the width of your little finger at an arm length.)
-But that’s not all.
+They’ll come in handy, as Venus and Mercury are only a little more than one degree apart – about the width of your little finger at arm’s length – around March 3 to 5.
 Venus and Mercury will remain close enough together on the sky’s dome to fit inside a typical binocular field of 5o for the first three weeks of March 2018.

-Last but hardly least, watch for the young waxing crescent moon to sweep by Mercury and Venus on March 18, 19 and 20, as shown on the sky chart below.
+Watch for the young waxing crescent moon to sweep by Mercury and Venus on March 18, 19 and 20, as shown on the sky chart below.
 Think photo opportunity!

 Bottom line: We’d love to see how many EarthSky readers catch the two inferior planets – Venus and Mercury – after sunset in the coming week or so.
 Let us know in the comments below.